Samsung SPH-N270: Features

 Perhaps the most remarkable feature of the phone is its spring-loaded earpiece which snaps up to reveal the screen.
 A small amount of the screen is left visible when the earpiece is down to display important status information.
 The phone can be configured so that snapping up the earpiece answers an incoming call.

-The 1000mAh lithium ion found in the N270 has a backplate matching the Matrix phone, making it somewhat proprietary.
+The 1000 mAh lithium ion battery found in the N270 has a backplate matching the Matrix phone, making it somewhat proprietary.
 Three connectors are present on the SPH-N270.
 The two ports on the bottom are used for a wall charger/car adapter and a variety of extensions including a USB cable.
 The port on the top is meant for a headset but most users of the phone do not employ a headset because the SPH-N270 is designed with aesthetics in mind.

 Other than physical conveniences, the phone features an assisted GPS receiver, English and Spanish languages, multiple alarms, a calendar, a to-do list and a simple calculator.
 A notable emphasis of the Samsung SPH-N270 is integration with voice.
 While 300 contacts stored in the phone can be dialed automatically from the menu, utterance of their names also triggers a phone call.
 In addition, phone digits can be spoken for contacts not present in the phone book.
 The phone has an option to match text to the user's speech.
 Digits displayed on the screen would be read aloud by the user to improve voice recognition.

 The phone runs on Qualcomm's REX, with Samsung's custom user interface.

 Relation to The Matrix

 The green code on a black background, made famous by The Matrix (cf. Digital rain), is found in many menus of the phone by default.
 The phone is mostly made of black plastic and the buttons show stylized green digits.
 The manual, box and collector's tin also feature the "Matrix code".
 The charger is the only item in the package with no reference to the Matrix films.
 It is also the only item in the package compatible with multiple phones.

 Samsung is only displayed on the phone's casing and Sprint is only mentioned on-screen when the battery is improperly inserted.
 When the phone is turned on, the message "WELCOME" is shown, and when the phone is turned off, the message "GOOD BYE" is shown, in a manner reminiscent of Neo's first encounter with the Matrix.
-Three screensaver themes that come with the phone are Reloaded, The Animatrix and Camera, even though the SPH-N270 cannot be used as a camera.
+Three screensaver themes that come with the phone are Reloaded, The Animatrix, and Camera, even though the SPH-N270 cannot be used as a camera.
 Several ringtones from the first two Matrix films can be selected along with a beep option and a vibrate option.
 These ringtones can be applied to contacts individually.